 ....Haha little did I know what was in store for me.

 My husband, Mike and I met up at Utah State University.
 We were married for 6 years before I gave in to the idea of him joining the AirForce.
 I mean he only brought it up 4 straight years in a row.
 But I finally succumbed to pressure but I thought I could outsmart the military and stay in Utah...
 I was sure we could be stationed at Hill Air Force Base for our first assignment... but alas....
 Our assignment was in California.....we moved away from Utah.
-It has been....a shock, a blessing, a test, an awakening, a new appreciation of our country, great friends along our path and a bumpy road with many lessons along the way.
+It has been....a shock, a blessing, a test, a rude awakening, a new appreciation of our country, great friends at each stop and a bumpy, windy road with many life lessons.

 We have 5 children ranging from 22-8.